-As described more fully in Note 1, the Village of Robbins has prepared these financial statements using accounting practices prescribed or permitted by the State of Illinois (Public Utilities Act), which practices differ from accounting principles generally accepted in the United States of America.
-The effects on the financial statements of the variances between these regulatory accounting practices and accounting practices generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.
+As described more fully in Note 1, the Village of Robbins has prepared the financial statement using accounting practices prescribed or permitted by the State of Illinois (Public Utilities Act), which practices differ from accounting principles generally accepted in the United States of America.
+The effects on the financial statement of the variances between these regulatory accounting practices and accounting practices generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.

-In our opinion, because of the effects of the matter discussed in the preceding paragraph, the financial statements referred to above do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Village of Robbins Statements of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts as of December 31, 2009, or changes in financial position or cash flows thereof for the year then ended.
+In our opinion, because of the effects of the matter discussed in the preceding paragraph, the financial statement referred to above does not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Village of Robbins as of December 31, 2010, or changes in financial position or cash flows thereof for the year then ended.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the cash receipts to the Village of Robbins from the State Municipal Economic Development Fund and the cash disbursements made by the Village of Robbins from those cash receipts for the year ended December 31, 2009, in conformity with the basis of accounting described in Note 1.
+In our opinion, except for the effects of such adjustment or disclosures, if any, as might have been determined to be necessary had we been able to consider the complete audit results as discussed in the third paragraph of this report, the financial statement referred to in the first paragraph of this report, presents fairly, in all material respects, the cash receipts to the Village of Robbins from the State Municipal Economic Development Fund and the cash disbursements made by the Village of Robbins from those cash receipts for the year ended December 31, 2010, in conformity with the basis of accounting described in Note 1.

-In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2010, on our consideration of the Statement of Cash Receipts to the Village of Robbins from the State Municipal Economic Development Fund and Cash Disbursements made by the Village of Robbins from those Cash Receipts' internal control over financial reporting and on our tests of its compliance with certain laws, regulations, contracts, and grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated March 6, 2012 on our consideration of the Village of Robbins Statement of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.

-Kelly J. Mittelstandt KELLY J. MITTELSTAEDT, CPA
+KELLY J. MITTELSTAEDT, CPA